-The James Burwell Endowed Chair in Management was established in 1962 through the estate of James Burwell of Oklahoma City.
+The James Burwell Endowed Chair was established in 1962 through the estate of James Burwell of Oklahoma City.
+Dr. James Ma holds the James Burwell Chair in Finance.

 The Eleanor Lou Carrithers Chair of Writing and Composition was established by OCU graduate and long-time trustee Eleanor Lou Carrithers.